cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 kubectl cnpg <command> <args...>
 ```

+!!!
+Note
+    The plugin uses colorization to help make the information easier to read at
+    a glance.
+    Some users may prefer to deactivate colorization, which can be done setting
+    the `--color` flag to `never`.
+By default the plugin will deactivate
+    colorization when its output is sent to a non-terminal (e.g. piping to a
+    pager or `grep`).

 ### Generation of installation manifests

 The `cnpg` plugin can be used to generate the YAML manifest for the